 To listen to him one would believe Jalen Ramsey is the most punk rock player in the NFL.

 The problem is it’s hogwash.
-In fact, he may be the most hypersensitive player in the league.
+In fact, he may be one of the most hypersensitive player in the league.

-During his first year with the NFL he cried on the sideline when the team lost another game in a
+During his first year in the NFL he cried on the sidelines when the team lost another game in a bad season.

 After giving up 29 points to the Colts in the first half of a losing effort Ramsey tweeted about his